A phase-field method for modeling cracks with frictional contact: Numerical examples

 Figure~\ref{fig:sliding-comparison} compares deformed geometries obtained by our phase-field formulation with numerical result in Simo and Laursen~\cite{Simo1992} obtained by classical finite elements with an augmented Lagrangian method.
 It can be seen that the two results are fairly similar and that the interface is partially slipped.
 For a more direct comparison, in Fig.~\ref{fig:sliding-comparison-overlapped} the classical result is overlapped to phase-field results obtained with $L=0.016$ m and 0.008 m.
 We observe that the two results are matched remarkably well, for both the $L=0.016$ m and 0.008 m cases.
 This agreement again demonstrates that the phase-field formulation can correctly identify and reproduce stick and slip behaviors.

-Previous studies have commonly used the contact normal and tangential stresses of this problem to study the performance of contact algorithms.
-Here we also use these stresses to investigate whether the phase-field formulation can treat contact constraints well without an algorithm.
-Figure~\ref{fig:sliding-stresses} presents the normal and tangential stresses at quadrature points right above the interface, comparing them with data digitized from Simo and Laursen~\cite{Simo1992} and Oden and Pires~\cite{Oden1984}.
-One can see that the stresses of the phase-field and classical solutions are also in excellent agreement.
-Furthermore, the stress distributions do not show any oscillation, which is a natural consequence of that the phase-field method has rendered this example as a continuum problem.
-This is also a remarkable finding because embedded discontinuity methods showed oscillatory results (see \eg~Fig. 8(d) of Annavarapu \etal~\cite{Annavarapu2014}).
-Thus this example has demonstrated that the phase-field method can address arbitrary crack geometry as embedded discontinuity methods, but without oscillations in contact normal and tangential stresses.
+Previous studies have commonly used the contact normal pressures and tangential stresses of this problem to study the performance of contact algorithms.
+Here we also use these quantities to fully verify that the phase-field formulation can treat contact constraints well without an algorithm.
+Figure~\ref{fig:sliding-stresses} presents the contact normal pressures and tangential stresses at the interface (when $L=0.008$ m), comparing them with data digitized from Simo and Laursen~\cite{Simo1992} and Oden and Pires~\cite{Oden1984}.
+One can see that the contact pressures and stresses of the phase-field and classical solutions are also in excellent agreement.
+This comparison has verified that the contact stresses and pressures of the phase-field method are accurate even when slip and stick conditions are mixed.
+Remarkably, embedded discontinuity methods have sometimes produced oscillatory solutions to the contact tractions of the same problem (see Fig. 8(d) of Annavarapu \etal~\cite{Annavarapu2014} for example).
+However, as demonstrated throughout this section, the phase-field method is always free of such oscillation because it reformulates a contact problem as a continuum problem for which no algorithm is necessary for contact constraints.
+Therefore, an appealing feature of the phase-field method is that the method can address arbitrary crack geometry as embedded discontinuity methods, but without oscillations in contact pressures and stresses.

 Lastly, we plot the Newton convergence behaviors of the $L=0.016$ m and 0.008 m cases in Fig.~\ref{fig:sliding-newton}.
 As shown, this problem requires more iterations than prior examples because the interface here involves both stick and slip conditions (the initial contact condition was slip).
 Therefore, Newton's method did not converge well initially.
 However, once the contact conditions of all points became correctly identified, the residual decreased at a rate for a linear problem.
 This behavior agrees well with our observation in the previous example.